RinjieMX/ExplainAI_TD4/README.md

 Download the dataset on your computer using the link above.
 The csv is too heavy to be pushed on github, this is why you have to download it yourself.
-Import the csv localy in the project on your computer at the root of the project.
+Import the csv localy in the project on your computer with the 'archive' directory on the project.
-You are good to go !
+The path to the csv should be /archive/US_Accidents_March23.csv You are good to go !